animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-When the `region-ref` attribute is specified, Spring Data for Apache Geode’s `SnapshotServiceFactoryBean` resolves the `region-ref` attribute value to a Region bean defined in the Spring container and creates a [`RegionSnapshotService`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/RegionSnapshotService.html).
+When the `region-ref` attribute is specified, Spring Data for Apache Geode's `SnapshotServiceFactoryBean` resolves the `region-ref` attribute value to a Region bean defined in the Spring container and creates a [`RegionSnapshotService`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/RegionSnapshotService.html).
 The snapshot import and export definitions function the same way.